Rose Absolute

 From Dragon’s Wood Magazine:

 ‘Meet Joel (Jo).
 He’s a nice lad.
 He likes football, he misses his mother (who is no longer with his dad), and he has the misfortune to have an obsessive and arrogant archaeologist for his father.
-Jo’s dad takes him on a dig in Marlborough Wiltshire to excavate what is locally known been as Merlin’s mound.
+Jo’s dad takes him on a dig in Marlborough Wiltshire to excavate what is locally known been as Merlin’s Mound.
 Jo really doesn’t want to be there, he would rather be watching football or playing computer games.
 Indeed he calls Silbury Hill ‘another pile of prehistoric pointlessness’.
 Jo’s relationship with his father is fraught at best and certainly not helped by some of the comments his father makes to his son.

 Things start to happen…

 Jo meets Dag, Gareth and Mort, three enigmatic characters who will play an interesting role as the story unfolds.
 Joe starts to realise that things are happening, things that he has no explanation for, things that will cause him to question and wonder.
 As time goes on Jo is more and more against the excavation of the Mound.
 He ‘knows’ that below the ground something or someone is still in residence.
 Is it Merlin?
 His father is convinced that the Marlborough site is a burial mound of someone pretty special and that somewhere in the mound four and a half thousand-year-old treasure is waiting for him to get his grasping hands on.
-He doesn’t subscribe to the Merlin theory however.
+He doesn’t subscribe to the Merlin theory, however.
 Jo on the other hand becomes more and more convinced that digging the mound is the wrong thing to do.
 It becomes his mission to reveal the true secret of the site and time is running out.
 What is that secret and ce of will Jo succeed?

 Published by Mandrake of Oxford, Merlin’s Mound is listed on their website under the ‘young fiction’ genre.
-Certainly the content of this book will appeal to teenagers.
+Certainly, the content of this book will appeal to teenagers.
 However that should not deter older readers.
 I found this both entertaining and interesting and certainly some light relief from all those other heavy books we pagans tend to read.

 The author Nigel Bryant, whose involvement with Arthurian matters is long-standing and obvious from the way he writes, brings the reader a lively contemporary tale which often challenges our ideas on modern archaeology.
 I was left wondering whether or not digging up the past is always the right thing to do.
 This is the type of story that is great for us oldies to read on lazy summer afternoons in the back garden.
-Youngsters will no doubt identify with the often anxed adolescent that Jo is and I highly recommend it to anyone from about 15 years old. ‘
+Youngsters will no doubt identify with the often anxious adolescent that Jo is and I highly recommend it to anyone from about 15 years old. ‘

 More reviews